chjj/blessed/README.md

   it cannot go faster than 1 frame per millisecond, so 1000 is the fastest.
   (default: 1.0)
-- __optimization__ - `mem` or `cpu`. if optimizing for memory, animation frames will be rendered to bitmaps _as the animation plays_, using less cpu. optimizing for cpu will precompile all bitmaps beforehand, which may be faster, but might also OOM the process on large images. (default: `mem`).
+- __optimization__ - `mem` or `cpu`. if optimizing for memory, animation frames will be rendered to bitmaps _as the animation plays_, using less memory. optimizing for cpu will precompile all bitmaps beforehand, which may be faster, but might also OOM the process on large images. (default: `mem`).